giorgiovilardo/advent_of_code_2023/README.md

 Smarter/more performing way would be to adopt binary search on the duration range, but it's a mass of O(1) operations so unless the range is huge, there is no need.

+## Day 7

+The surprise was in part 2, as my original way of setting the order via a hash constant is not very ruby compatible; if the method using that constant (in this case the spaceship `<=>` comparison method) is inherited as-is, the subclass will execute it in the context of the superclass, ignoring eventual redefinition of the constants in the more specific class.

+Not really intuitive, but the good approach would have been a single hand with a comparator class.